 You have an option to purchase Registration Protector at time of registration.

 RELAY TEAMS: All relay team members must be present, at the same time, to pick up your packet.
-Substitution of a relay team member will not be permitted beyond March 30, 2014.
+Substitution of a relay team member will not be permitted after March 30, 2015.

-MANDATORY BIKE CHECK-IN: Mandatory bike check-in is noon-6pm Saturday, April 26th.
+MANDATORY BIKE CHECK-IN: Mandatory bike check-in is 12-6pm on Saturday, April 25.
 If you do not arrive by 6pm, you will not be allowed to check in your bike.
 All bicycles must be checked into transition and left overnight.
 Bicycles will not be permitted to enter transition on race morning.
 Sorry, no exceptions!
 You will have full access to your bike on race morning, but will not be allowed to remove it from transition until the start of the bike.

 RACE DAY PARKING: For a nominal fee, race day parking is available at four downtown parking venues:

 Mahaffey Theatre - 1st Street & 4th Avenue South

 Progress Energy Park - 1st Avenue South & 1st Street